-The Alberta Dental Association and College recognizes that at times, dentists may be faced with the prolonged management of a patient's pain in undesirable circumstances, especially when there is a shortage of interprofessional support; for example, the patient does not have a physician or the referral to another practitioner with expertise in pain management is not possible for an extended period of time.
+The College of Dental Surgeons of Alberta recognizes that at times, dentists may be faced with the prolonged management of a patient's pain in undesirable circumstances, especially when there is a shortage of interprofessional support; for example, the patient does not have a physician or the referral to another practitioner with expertise in pain management is not possible for an extended period of time.

-The paramount responsibility of dentists is to the health and well-being of patients, which is an expression of the core ethical value of beneficence one of the fundamental principles of the Alberta Dental Association and College Code of Ethics.
+The paramount responsibility of dentists is to the health and well-being of patients, which is an expression of the core ethical value of beneficence one of the fundamental principles of the College of Dental Surgeons of Alberta's Code of Ethics.

 This requires dentists to maximize benefits and minimize harm for the welfare of patients.
 In some situations, determining what may be beneficial versus harmful is difficult.
-Nevertheless, dentists must attempt to provide care in a way that upholds the Alberta Dental Association and College Code of Ethics.
+Nevertheless, dentists must attempt to provide care in a way that upholds the College of Dental Surgeons of Alberta's Code of Ethics.